paulness/gatsby-starter-personal-blog/content/posts/2017-11-22--autocomplete-with-static-files-part-3/index.md

 We need a method that gets us all node paths (partial words) from the Trie that ultimately lead to full words.
 Pseudocode is as follows:

 Start with the top of the trie.
-Once the method is fully done, the hashTable allValidLettersCombinations should be full.
-Each hashKey would be a filename and the file's contents would be full words.
+Once the method has completed, the hashTable allValidLettersCombinations should be full.
+Each hashKey would be a filename, and the file's contents would be full words.

 ```